jiachenwestlake/MIL/README.md

 # MIL
-Code for the paper "[Memory-Based Invariance Learning for Out-of-Domain Text Classification](https://aclanthology.org/2023.emnlp-main.101.pdf)"
+Code for the paper "[Memory-Based Invariance Learning for Out-of-Domain Text Classification](https://aclanthology.org/2023.emnlp-main.101.pdf)" in EMNLP'2023

 ### Introduction